Murali-group/PathLinker/README.md

 The primary algorithmic component of PathLinker is computing the *k*-shortest simple paths in the network from any receptor to any transcription factor.
-This is accomplished with a novel modification of Yen's algorithm which allows fast computation for very large *k* values, e.g., 10,000.
+PathLinker accomplishes this task through a novel integration of Yen's algorithm with the A* heuristic, which allows very efficient computation for very large *k* values, e.g., 10,000, on networks with hundreds of thousands of edges.
 PathLinker ranks each interaction in the network by the index of the first path in which it appears.

 PathLinker supports several different options for weighting the network.
-If the input graph has weights, these are interepted as multiplicative probabilities by default, and the most probable paths are computed after a log-transform.
-A flag is provided to interpret edge weights as additive costs instead.
-If the input graph does not have weights, PathLinker can run the PageRank algorithm to generate meaningful probablistic weights from visitation probabilities.
+If the input graph has weights, PathLinker interprets them as multiplicative probabilities by default, and it computes the most probable paths after a log-transform.
+The software supports a flag to interpret edge weights as additive costs instead.
+If the input graph does not have weights, PathLinker can run the PageRank algorithm as a pre-processing step to generate meaningful probablistic weights from edges visitation probabilities.

 See the publications referenced above for a formal description of the method.

 ### What's included
   * **PathLinker.py** An end-to-end implementation of the PathLinker algorithm.
-Given a network along with a set or receptors and a set of transcription factors, PathLinker outputs a ranking of edges.
+Given a network, a set or receptors, a set of transcription factors, and a value of *k*, PathLinker outputs a ranked list of edges composing the *k* highest scoring paths connecting any receptor to any transcription factor.
   * **PageRank.py** An implementation of the PageRank algorithm.
-Used as a component of PathLinker, but can also be run as a standalone tool.
+This algorithm can be used as a component of PathLinker, but it can also be run as a standalone tool.
-  Given a weighted, directed network, PageRank iteratively computes the node visitation probability by a teleporting random walker.
+  Given a weighted, directed network, PageRank uses the power method to compute the stationary node visitation probabilities after a teleporting random walk, i.e., a random walk with restarts.
   * **ksp_Astar.py** An implementation of Yen's *k*-shortest simple
   paths algorithm augmented to use the A\* algorithm for additional speedup.
 Used as a component of PathLinker, but can also be run as a